 Story continues below image.

-Likes can have a subtle but significant effect on how teens interact with friends online, the data show.
+Likes can have a subtle but significant effect on how teens interact with friends online, these data suggest.
 “The little number appearing below a picture affects the way [people] perceive that picture,” Sherman reports.
 “It can even affect their tendency to click ‘like’ themselves.”

 A like is a social cue, Sherman explains.
 Teens “use this cue to learn how to navigate their social world.”
-Positive responses to a teen's own photos (in the form of many likes) tell teens that their friends appreciate the material they’re posting.
-Their brains respond to those likes by turning on the reward center.
+Positive responses to their own photos (in the form of many likes) tell teens that their friends appreciate what they’re posting.
+A brain responds by turning on its reward center.

 But seeing someone else’s popular photo didn’t necessarily turn on that reward center.
-Sometimes it affected behavioral attitudes.
+Sometimes looking at the picture instead affected behavioral attitudes.
 For instance, cognitive control helps people maintain self-control.
 It also helps them think about plans and goals.
-When looking at some photos — no matter how many likes they had — the brain region linked to cognitive control tended to become less active.
+The brain region linked to cognitive control tended to become less active when looking at some photos — no matter how many likes they might have.
 What kinds of pictures turned off this brain control region?
 They were photos showing risky behaviors, such as smoking or drinking.